 Edgar J. Roberts, Jr. is a retired international business executive whose professional life focused on capital market intermediaries, with particular emphasis on international credit and financial markets.
 He held senior positions in a commercial bank, Marine Midland; two investment banks, First Boston and Lehman Brothers Kuhn Loeb; two development banks, the Asian Development Bank and the Inter-American Development Bank; and one of the two major bond rating agencies, Moody's Investors Service.
 Roberts graduated from Bucknell University and Duke University's School of Law.

 Elizabeth Scott was a member of the Miller Center’s Governing Council from 1988 to 1996.
 She was a member of the Sweet Briar College Board, president of the Albemarle Garden Club, and vice president of the Garden Club of Virginia.
-She has also been president of the UVA Hospital Auxiliary and a member of the University Development Council.
-In 2003, in recognition of her long-time support, the Miller Center dedicated its north terrace garden to Scott and honored her as the first recipient of the Elizabeth Scott Award for Exemplary Leadership, which is awarded annually.
-She is also a recipient of the Center’s Burkett Miller Presidential Award.
+She was also president of the UVA Hospital Auxiliary and a member of the University Development Council.
+In 2003, in recognition of her longtime support, the Miller Center dedicated its north terrace garden to Scott and honored her as the first recipient of the Elizabeth Scott Award for Exemplary Leadership, which is awarded annually.
+She was also a recipient of the Center’s Burkett Miller Presidential Award.

 Anne R. Worrell

-Anne R. Worrell is a former newspaper executive and noted community leader with a strong interest in historic preservation.
+Anne R. Worrell was a former newspaper executive and noted community leader with a strong interest in historic preservation.
 She and her late husband, Gene, formerly owned Bristol Newspapers, Inc.; Worrell Investment Company; and the Worrell Land and Cattle Company.
-The two also established the Genan Foundation in 1986, and Worrell serves as its president.
-She is also the director of Thomas Jefferson's Poplar Forest Foundation and the honorary vice chairman of the Virginia Historical Society.
+The two also established the Genan Foundation in 1986, and Worrell served as its president.
+She was also the director of Thomas Jefferson's Poplar Forest Foundation and the honorary vice chairman of the Virginia Historical Society.
 The Center recognized Worrell's philanthropic commitment and dedication by naming the building's anteroom in her honor in 2009.